Ms Access Gurus

 Be sure to enable macros, and save the accdb file from the zip as its own file.
 You can't make any changes inside a zip file.

-Alternately, you can download this text file with the code behind the form:
+Alternately, you can download this text file to see the code behind the form.
+It includes extra things not related to highlighting but were covered in the video:

 CodeBehindForm_Highlight__CLS.zip

 Make it easier to see the current record on your Microsoft Access forms!
-To highlight the current record with a yellow background color, use Conditional Formatting, a control to keep track of the primary key value, a control to change color, and a little VBA.
-See how it works in this video:
+Highlight the current record with a yellow background color (or whatever formatting),

-Once the controls are created, write VBA code and set Conditional Formatting.
+Once the controls for showing highlight and tracking PK are created, write VBA code for Current event (at least) and set Conditional Formatting for the unbound txtHighlight.

-MyPrimaryKey is the name of your primary key control such as ProductID, OrderID, ContactID, etc. The expression in a Conditional Formatting rule can refer to control names or field names.
+Your primary key will be the name of your primary key control and someting such as ProductID, OrderID, ContactID, etc. The expression in a Conditional Formatting rule may refer to a control or field name.

 To specify code for an event